 The guaranteed payouts NRG is poised to receive are “dramatically higher than market prices,” said Glen Thomas, president of the PJM Providers Group in King of Prussia, Pennsylvania, a coalition of suppliers in the eastern U.S. power market.
 “Rate payers aren’t on the hook for this yet.”

 The plant would join projects from Hess Corp.
-(HES) and Competitive Power Ventures LLC that were approved for $2.1 billion in capacity payments last year by the New Jersey utilities board in Trenton, and which won slots in the capacity last May.
+(HES:US) and Competitive Power Ventures LLC that were approved for $2.1 billion in capacity payments last year by the New Jersey utilities board in Trenton, and which won slots in the capacity last May.

 The three plants, with combined capacity of 1,949 megawatts, would receive guaranteed payments totaling $2.94 billion, based on data from the board.